[Editor's Note: We bring back one of our timeless pieces on the history of May Day]

 It was becoming obvious to many that industrialization was only benefiting the wealthy factory owners.

-As expected, the factory owners banded together with the police, politicians and justice department to defend their interests.
+As expected, the factory owners banded together with the police, politicians, and the justice department to defend their interests.
 It was time for a showdown -- a movement that would start in America and sweep across the world.

 The Haymarket Massacre